The Sick Child (Munch): Painting materials

 British and Norwegian scientists have investigated the painting in the Nasjonalmuseet Oslo.
-The pigment analysis revealed an extensive palette consisting of pigments such as lead white, zinc white, artificial ultramarine, vermilion, red lake, red ochre, emerald green, chrome yellow, zinc yellow, and cobalt blue.
+The analysis revealed an extensive palette consisting of pigments such as lead white, zinc white, artificial ultramarine, vermilion, red lake, red ochre, emerald green, chrome yellow, zinc yellow, and cobalt blue.

 Themes

-In 1930, Munch wrote to the director of Oslo's National Gallery admitting that "As for the sick child, it was the period I think of as the Age of the Pillow.
+In 1930, Munch wrote to the director of Oslo's National Gallery stating that "As for the sick child, it was the period I think of as the Age of the Pillow.
 A great many painters did pictures of sick children on their pillows."
-Munch was referring to the prevalence of tuberculosis at the time; contemporary depictions of the disease can be seen in the works of Hans Heyerdahl and Christian Krohg.
+Munch was referring to the then-prevalence of tuberculosis; contemporary depictions of the disease can be seen in the works of Hans Heyerdahl and Christian Krohg.

 Reception

-When the 1885–86 original version was first exhibited at the 1886 Autumn Exhibition in Christiania, it was jeered by spectators and drew "a veritable storm of protest and indignation" from critics dismayed at his use of impressionistic techniques, his seeming abandonment of line, and the fact that the painting seemed to be unfinished.
-Many found it unsatisfactory that the key passage in the painting - the women's joined hands - was not well detailed, there are no lines to describe their fingers and the centerpiece essentially comprises blobs of paint.
-In defence Munch said, "I don't paint what I see but what I saw."
+When the original version was first exhibited at the 1886 Autumn Exhibition in Christiania, it was jeered by spectators and drew "a veritable storm of protest and indignation" from critics dismayed at his use of impressionistic techniques, his seeming abandonment of line, and the fact that the painting seemed to be unfinished.
+Many found it unsatisfactory that the key passage in the painting –the women's joined hands– was not well detailed: there are no lines to describe their fingers, and the centrepiece consists essentially of blobs of paint.
+In defence, Munch said: "I don't paint what I see but what I saw", a reference to the fact that he painted from memory rather than from life.

 The exhibition was reviewed by the critic Andreas Aubert, who wrote: "There is genius in Munch.
 But there is also the danger that it will go to the dogs ...
 For this reason, for Munch's own sake, I would wish that his Sick Child had been refused ...
 In its present form this 'study'(!) is merely a discarded half-rubbed-out sketch."

 Over 40 years later, the Nazis deemed Munch's paintings "degenerate art" and removed them from German museums.
 The works, which included the 1907 version of The Sick Child from the Dresden Gallery, were taken to Berlin to be auctioned.
 Norwegian art dealer Harald Holst Halvorsen acquired several, including The Sick Child, with the goal of returning them to Oslo.
 The 1907 painting was purchased by Thomas Olsen in 1939 and donated to the Tate Gallery.